neuland-ingolstadt/neuland.app-native/README.md

 The app aims at implementing all important features of the official app as free and open source software with a modern UI and native features.
 To achieve this, the existing React backend is adapted and the API of the neuland.app is used.

+### Current State

+> [!NOTE]
+> The app is in development and not yet publicly available.
+> We are currently doing an internal alpha test with the goal of releasing the app for iOS and Android later this year.

 ### Contributing

 We are always looking for contributors to help us improve the app.
 Check out the [contributing guidelines](.github/CONTRIBUTING.md) to get started.

-### Current State

-> **Warning**
+> [!IMPORTANT]
-> The app is in early development and not yet publicly available.
+> To use the THI API a valid API key is required, which is not publicly available.

-We are currently doing an internal alpha test with the goal of releasing the app for iOS and Android later this year.
+> Without a valid API key, the app will only work in guest mode.